Khronos Vulkan

 Lib 64-bit libraries for layers and tools

-Lib32 32-bit libraries for layers and tools
+Lib32 32-bit libraries for layers and tools (not available for ARM64 SDK)

 share Home of the vk.xml file